cloudaice/FQD/README.md

 #FQD#
-###This is a filesystem which want to achieve these functions###
+###This is a filesystem which use fuse to implement###
->fast: means it can get data very fast from disks

->query: means it can find the data very aglie and be friendly with developers

->distribute: means it can support for more than machines

-this filesystem is Suitable for reading small files
+you can mount a file on another file and do file operations in it. then you can see log file which recored your Operations